Intervention/docs/imagehash/beta/api/strategies.md

 > public Perceptual::__construct(int $size = 32, string $comparisonMethod = Perceptual::AVERAGE)

-The Perceptual strategy (also known as pHash) is the original perceptual hash algorithm.
-It uses a Discrete Cosine Transform (DCT) to identify frequency patterns in the image.
+The Perceptual strategy (also called pHash) is the original perceptual hash algorithm.
+It uses Discrete Cosine Transform (DCT) to identify frequency patterns.

-The strategy resizes the image, converts to grayscale, applies DCT to both rows and columns, extracts the top-left 8x8 DCT coefficients (low frequencies), and compares each coefficient to the average or median.
+The strategy resizes images, converts to grayscale, applies DCT to both rows and columns, extracts the top-left 8x8 DCT coefficients (low frequencies), then compares each coefficient to the average or median.

-The following use cases are best suited for this strategy.
+Best suited for:

 - Highest accuracy for similar image detection
 - Resistant to gamma correction and color changes